Madan Lal Madhu

-Madan Lal Madhu (1925–2014) was an Indian poet and translator, known for his translations of Russian classics in Hindi language.
+Madan Lal Madhu (1925–2014) was an Indian poet and translator, known for his translations of Russian classics into Hindi.
 He was one of the founders of Hindustani Samaj, an Indian community in Moscow and a recipient of the Medal of Pushkin and the Order of Friendship of the former Soviet Union.
 The Government of India awarded him the fourth highest civilian award of Padma Shri in 1991.

 Biography

 Madhu, born in 1925, secured his master's degree before starting his career as an academic, working as a teacher for 10 years, during which time he started writing plays, poems and literary criticisms.
 He had early acquaintance with Russian culture when he secured his PhD, based on a comparative study of the works of Maxim Gorky and Premchand.
 In 1957, during the India visit of the then president of the now defunct Soviet Union, Nikita Khrushchev, he was invited to serve as a translator in Moscow, in view of his knowledge of Russian culture.
 Moving to Moscow, he was entrusted with the job of translating the works of Karl Marx and Vladimir Lenin into Hindi which he did by referring to the English language translations of the original, as he did not know the Russian language then.
 Soon, he learned the language so that he could refer to the original works and, apart from Communist literature, started translating Russian classics.